 Urinary Catheter

-A urinary catheter is a medical device used to drain urine from the bladder.
-Catheters can be used temporarily or permanently.
+A urinary catheter is a medical device used to drain urine from the bladder – either temporarily or permanently.
 Some individuals report severe discomfort from urinary catheters due to bladder spasms.

 Urinary Tract Infections

-A urinary tract infection can be quite painful.
-The most common cause of a urinary tract infection is the introduction of E. coli into the urinary tract.
-A urinary tract infection causes several symptoms, including pain during urination, bladder pain, flank pain, fever, and frequent urination.
-Individuals who are overweight, female, diabetic, or sexually active are at an increased risk of developing a urinary tract infection.
+A urinary tract infection can be pretty painful.
+The most common cause is the introduction of E. coli into the urinary tract.
+The disease causes several symptoms, including pain during urination, bladder pain, flank pain, fever, and frequent urination.
+Individuals who are heavier weight, female, diabetic, or sexually active are at an increased risk of developing a urinary tract infection.

-Men and women around the world want to know – why does my bladder hurt and how can I find relief?
+People want to know why their bladder hurts and how to find relief.
 There are many different reasons why you may be experiencing bladder pain.
-Your functional medicine doctor will take a full medical history and do a complete workup to determine why your bladder is hurting.
+Your functional medicine doctor will take an entire medical history and complete a workup to determine why your bladder is hurting.

-Bladder pain can be difficult to deal with, especially when it is accompanied by the urge to urinate, flank pain, abdominal pain, back pain, urinary incontinence, and frequent urination.
+Bladder pain can be challenging to deal with, especially accompanied by the urge to urinate, flank pain, abdominal pain, back pain, urinary incontinence, and frequent urination.
 The unrelenting pain and bladder pressure can affect all areas of your life.
 You may experience interrupted sleep, embarrassment, anxiety, and stress.

-If you are ready to find out why your bladder hurts, give us a call today.
-Our functional doctor will work with you to determine what is causing your bladder pain and provide you with guidance on how to relieve your pain.
-This may include medications, acupuncture, dietary modifications, stress relief, and cognitive behavioral therapy.
-We will guide you through your journey of healing and explain any necessary changes that need to be made to keep your urinary system healthy and functioning properly.
+Your functional doctor will work with you to determine the root cause of your bladder pain and provide a personalized treatment plan that may also include medications, acupuncture, dietary modifications, stress relief, and cognitive behavioral therapy.
+We will guide you through your healing journey and explain any necessary changes to keep your urinary system healthy and functioning correctly.